Beyond the Wealth: The Hidden Struggles of Entrepreneurs, Business Owners, and Pro Athletes

 1. Establish Clear Boundaries

 Define, practice, and maintain personal and professional boundaries to protect your time, energy, and well-being.
-This includes saying no to requests that don’t align with your values, avoiding over-commitment, and being clear about your priorities.
+This includes saying no to requests that don’t align with your values, avoiding over-commitment, and being clear about what your priorities are.

 2. Cultivate Self-Awareness and Reflection